BlueishTsunami/IOCRC/README.md

 # IOCRC
 IOC Reputation Checker.
 Basically a bunch of API calls in a trenchcoat.

 Rough goal of this project is to create a tool for easily checking IOC reputation across several sources.
+Input validation in the program will automatically detect the type of IOC being used, and utilize the appropriate queries.

 So far contains boilerplate API calls for the following:
 - Shodan